 About the Author

-S.T.
-Lee Professor of U.S.-Asia Relations, Harvard Kennedy School of Government
+Odd Arne Westad is S.T.
+Lee Professor of U.S.-Asia Relations at the Harvard Kennedy School of Government.

 As Germany and then Japan surrendered in 1945 there was a tremendous hope that a new and much better world could be created from the moral and physical ruins of the conflict.
 Instead, the combination of the huge power of the USA and USSR and the near-total collapse of most of their rivals created a unique, grim new environment: the Cold War.